marta-haluszka/Testing/test_scenarios/scenario_1.md

 it’s not clear what causes it to FAIL.
 Then it would be very advisable to include Network tab results for All test results should have screenshots provided to confirm results of the test.
 To test functionality of the Search bar tester will type some inputs to Search Bar and confirm this by using:
-   a) the enter button on the keyboard,
+   1.  the enter button on the keyboard,
-   b) the magnifying glass icon,
+   2.  the magnifying glass icon,
-   c) the mouse.
+   3.  the mouse.
 #### Test cases
 1. Correct inputs that are contained in the API, confirm this by using:
-   a) the enter button on the keyboard,
+   1. the enter button on the keyboard,
-   b) the magnifying glass icon,
+   2. the magnifying glass icon,
-   c) the mouse.
+   3. the mouse.
 2. Incorrect inputs that are contained in the API, confirm this by using:
-   a) the enter button on the keyboard,
+   1.  the enter button on the keyboard,
-   b) the magnifying glass icon,
+   2.  the magnifying glass icon,
-   c) the mouse.
+   3.  the mouse.
 3. Correct inputs that are not contained in the API, confirm this by using:
-   a) the enter button on the keyboard,
+   1. the enter button on the keyboard,
-   b) the magnifying glass icon,
+   2. the magnifying glass icon,
-   c) the mouse.
+   3.  the mouse.
 4. Incorrect inputs that are not contained in the API, confirm this by using:
-   a) the enter button on the keyboard,
+   1. the enter button on the keyboard,
-   b) the magnifying glass icon,
+   2. the magnifying glass icon,
-   c) the mouse.
+   3. the mouse.
 5. Correct inputs that are contained in the API,check all 3 categories of results using the keyboard and the mouse:
-   a) Suggestion,
+   1. Suggestion,
-   b) Extensions,
+   2. Extensions,
-   c) Filters.
+   3. Filters.
 6. Correct inputs that are contained in the API, check show up and working of Search Results scrollbar, using:
-   a) the keyboard,
+   1. the keyboard,
-   b) the mouse.
+   2. the mouse.
 7. Incorrect inputs, check working of Suggestion.
-   a) full incorrect words,
+   1. full incorrect words,
-   b) minor typos in words.
+   2. minor typos in words.
-8. .Regression checking of other functions of the web application.
+8. Regression checking of other functions of the web application.